codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 ## Creating a Dockerfile

 When creating a Dockerfile, it's essentially the same process as manually doing it.
 The only difference is that you're automating it in a file.
+Start by creating a new file called `Dockerfile` in the `apps/frontend` directory.

 ### Base image